 Ticole Smith founded the organization Compost Society (@compostsociety on Instagram), along with Ashley Renne Nsonwu and Brayan Pinto, in Atlanta, GA.
 This season, hear and follow Compost Society’s call for pumpkins.
 She even organized drop off stations.
 This kind of grass-roots effort is commendable.
 We should all support it.
 We should all support composting now.
 All you have to do is show up with your pumpkins.

 View this post on Instagram

 We’ve got the deets!
 Drop off your pumpkins for donation on Sunday Nov.
 1 from 11a-4p, when Ticole & Ashley will be there!
 OR drop off in our collection bins anytime between Nov 1-Nov 15 at your convenience.
 Location: @wyldecenter to the right of the driveway Please share this with any friends you have in Atlanta 🌎 Thanks y’all!

 Answering her call for pumpkins is a nice ritual to get into with your kids.
 Of course, you want to teach them eco-friendly behaviors like recycling and composting.
-AshleyRenne created a perfect opportunity to also teach all “city slicker kids”, as my neighbor likes to call her Brooklyn NY raised kids, an important step in the cycle of food, or growing food on, and with Mother Earth.
+AshleyRenne created a perfect opportunity to also teach all “city slicker kids”, as one of my neighbors likes to call her Brooklyn NY raised kids, an important step in the cycle of food, or growing food on, and with Mother Earth.